webexpert821/oscar-portfolio/README.md

 # Personal portfolio
 ## Install & run

 Make sure you have nodejs `18.0.0` or higher and npm `8.6.0` or higher installed.
-Install dependencies with:
+Install dependencies with

 ```bash
 npm install